davisonio/davison.io/find-me.md

 ---
-layout: page
+layout: default
-title: Where you can find me on the web
+title: Find me on the web
-permalink: /@/
+permalink: /find-me/
 ---

-> Reasonably complete list of places where you can find me on the web
+> A list of places where you can find me on the web

 <!--
 ## I'm sharing...